Trinyon/Trinyon.github.io/Docker Install and WordPress Setup.md

 ```
 sudo docker compose up -d
 ```
+while in the directory I made previously \
 This activated my container \
 Next I opened a new browser and went to localhost \
 This took me to my set up page where I set up my WordPress \